juniordiscart/ImpossibleOdds-Popups/README.md

 These interfaces require you to define some common properties, and some that are specific to the display system being used.
-For example, the Canvas system requires an instantiated prefab so that is can be placed in the hierarchy of the Canvas, while the UI Toolkit one will require you to return a visual element that will be placed in the document tree.
+For example, the Canvas system requires an instantiated prefab so that is can be placed in the hierarchy of the Canvas and whether to destroy it after it has been closed, while the UI Toolkit one will require you to return a visual element that will be placed in the document tree.

 An example of a custom popup in the Canvas system could look like this: